luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 There is one strain that detects populism in political actors or parts of discourse like speeches.
 And there is another strain that is concerned with measuring populist attitudes among populations @akkermanHowPopulistAre2014 @hawkinsActivationPopulistAttitudes2020.

-A notable aspect of analysing populist communication on Social Media is that we are able to analyze direct feedback in terms of views, likes and comments on very specific bits of populist communication.
+A notable aspect of analyzing populist communication on Social Media is that we are able to analyze direct feedback in terms of views, likes and comments on very specific bits of populist communication.
 According to #cite(<keffordPopulistAttitudesBringing2022>, form: "prose") they are the first to try to bridge this gap and try link populist communcation can populist attitudes in terms of voting behavior.
 From a theoretical perspective, they achieve this by combining the ideational approach and the discursive-perfomative approach.
-We follow their tradition loosely and believe we can at least get a rough grasp of how people react to populist communication, how their attitudes towards populist communcation is, or in other words: what they do or do not "like".
+We follow their tradition loosely and believe we can at least get a rough grasp of how people react to populist communication, how their attitudes towards populist communcation is, or in other words: what they do or do not 'like'.

 This highlights a major advantage of analyzing populist communication on social media platforms, namely the ability to gauge public responses to populist messaging.
 This process not only involves detecting populist content published by political actors but also measuring audience reactions through various platform-specific metrics such as likes, dislikes, views, or shares.
 While the audiences on these platforms are often partisan and vary across different channels, comparing how distinct publics (i.e. viewers, followers, or subscribers) engage with content---whether it leans towards populism or not---offers valuable insights into broader public sentiment and interaction patterns.

+Given this premise, we expect populist parties as well as populist content to be popular among people with populist attitudes.
+We also hypothesize the opposite to be true: populist parties as well as populist content will not be especially popular among people with less populist attitudes.
+We can there formulate the following hypotheses:

+#quote(block: true)[
+    #strong[H2a:]
+    _On channels of populist parties, we expect a positive relationship between a videos' amount of contained populism and it's user engagment._

+    #strong[H2b:]
+    _On non-populist channels, we expect no positive relationship between a videos' amount of populism and user engagement._

+]

 // == Populism in the German Bundestag <sec:pop_in_bundestag>